 We propose a theoretical method to extract $\Sigma^{\rm nor}$ and $\Sigma^{\rm ano}$ from experimentally observed spectral functions $A(k,\omega)$ of superconductors.
-In superconducting phases, the single-particle retarded Green's function at a given momentum $k$ as a function of frequency $\omega$ is given by a diagonal component of $2\times 2$ matrix in Nambu representation,
+In \tgtw{the} superconducting phases, the single-particle retarded Green function at a given momentum $k$ as a function of frequency $\omega$ is given by a diagonal component of $2\times 2$ matrix in Nambu representation,

 with $\zeta = \omega + i \delta$ ($\delta$ is a small positive real number).
 The bare dispersion is given by $\epsilon_k$. $A(k,\omega)$ measurable by ARPES is related to $\hat{G}$ as

 with the normal component of the Green function